 Best cash back card for busy families: Blue Cash Preferred® Card from American Express

-Thank you for your interest these American Express offers have expired and are no longer available.
-Your high credit score can earn you an invitation to one of the most consistently generous cash back credit cards ever offered.
-"Preferred" Card Members enjoy 6 percent cash back at US supermarkets on purchases up to $6,000 per year (after that 1 percent), 3 percent cash back on gasoline at US gas stations and 3 percent cash back at select US department stores, 1 percent cash back on other purchases and no quarterly enrollment required.
+Your high credit score may earn you an invitation to one of the most consistently generous cash back credit card offers ever offered.
+"Preferred" Card Members enjoy 6 percent cash back at US supermarkets on purchases up to $6,000 per year, 3 percent cash back on gasoline at US gas stations and 3 percent cash back at select US department stores, 1 percent cash back on other purchases and no quarterly enrollment required.
 Terms and limitations apply.
 New Card Members can get $150 back, in the form of a statement credit, after making $1,000 in purchases on your new Card during the first three months of Card Membership.
 There's a $75 annual fee with this card.
 If you determine the benefits you'll receive by using this card offset the annual fee, it may be worth a closer look.
 Terms and limitations apply.

 Best "hands-off" cash back cards: Capital One® Quicksilver® Cash Rewards Credit Card